appsinacup/godot-rapier-physics/README.md

 - Liquids Missing.
 - No support for asymetric collisions (eg. object 1 hitting object 2 but object 2 not hitting object 1).
 More info here [Rapier Collision groups and solver groups](https://rapier.rs/docs/user_guides/rust/colliders/#collision-groups-and-solver-groups).
 This is the exact check rapier does: `(A.layer & B.mask) != 0 && (B.layer & A.mask) != 0`
 - Friction works differently than it does in Godot.
 The current formula is: friction is multiplied by other friction, bounce is taken the max value.
+- Setting Center of Mass to Custom doesn't work right now.

 # Platforms